dodgebc/jaxkd/README.md

 This is an implementation of two GPU-friendly tree algorithms [[1](https://arxiv.org/abs/2211.00120), [2](https://arxiv.org/abs/2210.12859)] using only XLA primitives.
 It is convenient and lightweight, but the CUDA-based [cudaKDTree](https://github.com/ingowald/cudaKDTree) may be a better choice depending on the application.

 The core `build_tree`, `query_neighbors`, and `count_neighbors` operations are compatible with JIT and automatic differentiation.
 They are reasonably fast when vectorized on GPU, but will be much slower on CPU than `scipy.spatial.KDTree`.
-For small problems where a pairwise distance matrix fits in memory, check whether brute force is faster (see `extras.py`).
+For small problems where a pairwise distance matrix fits in memory, check whether brute force is faster (see `jaxkd.extras`).

 The main advantage of `jaxkd` is the ability to scale up to larger problems without the complexity of integrating non-JAX libraries, especially when the neighbor search should not be the primary computational load.

 ## Usage